Italian frigate Grecale

-Grecale (F 571) is the second ship of the Maestrale-class frigate of the Italian Navy.
+Grecale (F 571) was the second ship of the Maestrale-class frigate of the Italian Navy.
+Grecale was decommissioned on 1 April 2025.

 Development

 The Maestrale-class frigates were primarily designed for anti-submarine warfare (ASW), however the ships are highly flexible so they are also capable of anti-air and anti-surface operations.
 Ships of this class have been widely used in various international missions, either under NATO or UN flag, and during normal operations of the Italian Navy.

 The first of these ships entered in service in early 1982.
 The rest of the fleet was launched over the next three years.
 The ships of the Maestrale class will be replaced by the Bergamini class.

 Construction and career

 She was laid down on 21 March 1979 and launched on 12 September 1981 by Fincantieri shipyards.
 Commissioned on 5 February 1983 with the hull number F 571.

 Grecale underwent modernization in 2007 and again in 2010.